-In the consensus Downside scenario, economic recovery is considerably weaker compared to the Central scenario.
-GDP growth remains weak, unemployment rates stay elevated and asset and commodity prices fall before gradually recovering.
+In the consensus Downside scenario, economic recovery is considerably weaker compared with the Central scenario.
+GDP growth is lower, unemployment rates rise moderately and asset and commodity prices fall, before gradually recovering towards their long-run trend expectations.
 The scenario is consistent with the key downside risks articulated above.
-Further outbreaks of COVID-19, coupled with delays in vaccination programmes lead to longer lasting restrictions on economic activity.
+Further outbreaks of COVID-19, coupled with delays in vaccination programmes, lead to longer-lasting restrictions on economic activity in this scenario.
 Other global risks also increase and drive increased risk-aversion in asset markets.